Ecuadorian–Peruvian War: Aftermath

-The placement of the border markers along the definitive border line indicated by the Rio Protocol was not concluded when the Ecuadorians withdrew from the demarcation commissions in 1948, arguing inconsistencies between the geographical realities on the ground and the instructions of the Protocol, a situation that according to Ecuador made it impossible to implement the Protocol until Peru agreed to negotiate a proper line in the affected area.
-Thus, some 78 km of the Ecuadorian-Peruvian border were left unmarked for the next fifty years, causing continuous diplomatic and military crisis between the two countries.
+The placement of the border markers along the definitive border line indicated by the Rio Protocol had not been completed when the Ecuadorians withdrew from the demarcation commissions in 1948; they argued that inconsistencies between the geographical realities and the instructions of the Protocol made it impossible to implement the Protocol until Peru agreed to negotiate a proper line in the affected area.
+Thus, some 78 km of the Ecuadorian-Peruvian border were left unmarked for the next fifty years, continuing to cause diplomatic conflict and military confrontations between the two countries.

 Alerta en la frontera, a Peruvian propaganda film filmed during the war, went unreleased until 2014 due to the Rio de Janeiro Protocol.

 In 1960, Ecuadorian President José María Velasco declared that the Rio Protocol was void.
 According to the Velasco Administration, the treaty, having been signed under Peruvian military occupation of Ecuadorian soil, was illegal and contrary to Panamerican treaties that outlawed any treaty signed under the threat of force.

-However, this proclamation made little international impact (the treaty was still held as valid by Peru and four more countries).
-Peruvian analysts have speculated that President Velasco used the nullity thesis in order to gather political support with a nationalistic and populist rhetoric.
+However, this proclamation made little international impact, and was not followed by meaningful action; Peru and four other countries continued to consider the treaty valid.
+Peruvian analysts have speculated that President Velasco used the nullity thesis to gather political support with nationalist and populist rhetoric.

-In 1981, both countries again clashed briefly in the Paquisha War.
-Only in the aftermath of the Cenepa war of 1995 was the dispute finally settled.
-On 26 October 1998, representatives of Peru and Ecuador signed a definitive peace agreement (Brasilia Presidential Act).
+In 1981, the countries again clashed briefly in the Paquisha War.
+Only in the aftermath of the Cenepa War of 1995 was the dispute finally settled.
+On 26 October 1998, representatives of Peru and Ecuador signed a definitive peace agreement: the Brasilia Presidential Act.